nanobox-io/nanobox/README.md

   nanobox [command]

 Available Commands:
-  run           Starts a nanobox, provisions the app, & runs the app's exec dev           Starts the nanobox, provisions app, & opens an interactive terminal info          Displays information about the nanobox and your app console       Opens an interactive terminal from inside your app on nanobox destroy       Destroys the nanobox stop          Suspends the nanobox update        Updates the CLI to the newest available version update-images Updates the nanobox docker images box           Subcommands for managing the nanobox/boot2docker.box engine        Subcommands to aid in developing a custom engine
+  status      Displays the status of your Nanobox VM & running platforms. deploy      Deploys your generated build package to a production app. console     Opens an interactive console inside a production component. link        Manages links between local & production apps. login       Authenticates your nanobox client with your nanobox.io account. logout      Removes your nanobox.io api token from your local nanobox client. build       Generates a deployable build package. clean       Clean out any environemnts that no longer exist dev         Manages your 'development' environment. sim         Manages your 'simulated' environment. tunnel      Creates a secure tunnel between your local machine & a production component. destroy     Destroys the Nanobox virtual machine. start       Starts the Nanobox virtual machine. stop        Stop the Nanobox virtual machine.

 Flags:
-      --background[=false]: Stops nanobox from auto-suspending.
-  -f, --force[=false]: Forces a command to run (effects vary per command).
-  -v, --verbose[=false]: Increase command output from 'info' to 'debug'.
-      --version[=false]: Display the current version of this CLI

-Additional help topics:
-  nanobox production
+      --debug         Increases display output and sets level to debug -h, --help          help for nanobox
+  -v, --verbose       Increases display output and sets level to debug -V, --veryverbose   Increases display output and sets level to trace

 Use "nanobox [command] --help" for more information about a command.
 ```

 ### Documentation

-- Usage documentation is available at [nanobox.io](https://docs.nanobox.io/cli/).
+- Nanobox documentation is available at [nanobox.io](https://docs.nanobox.io/).
-- Source code documentation is available on [godoc](http://godoc.org/github.com/nanobox-io/nanobox).

-## Todo/Doing
-- Make it work on Windows
-- More tests (you can never have enough!)
+- Guides for popular languages, frameworks and services are avaialble at[guides.nanobox.io](http://guides.nanobox.io).

 ## Contributing
-Contributing to nanobox desktop is easy, just follow this [guide](https://docs.nanobox.io/contributing/)
+Contributing to nanobox desktop is easy, just follow these [contribution guidelines](https://docs.nanobox.io/contributing/)

 ### Contact

-For help using nanobox desktop or if you have any questions/suggestions, please find us on IRC (freenode) at #nanobox.
+For help using nanobox desktop or if you have any questions/suggestions, please reach out to help@nanobox.io or find us on IRC at #nanobox (freenode).

 [![nanobox logo](http://nano-assets.gopagoda.io/open-src/nanobox-open-src.png)](http://nanobox.io/open-source)